Varivax Varicella Vaccine Description

 This live, attenuated varicella vaccine is a lyophilized preparation containing sucrose, phosphate, glutamate, and processed gelatin as stabilizers.

 It is a vaccine indicated for active immunization for the prevention of varicella (ChickenPox) in individuals 12 months of age or older.

 Varivax is administered by subcutaneous injection.
-Each dose is approximately 0.5 mL after reconstitution.

 According to the CDC, due to the nature of Varivax, a weakened live vaccine, it is possible for the recipient of this vaccine to develop shingles later in life.